arkayenro/arkdewdrop/README.md

 # arkdewdrop
-ArkDewDrop is a World of Warcraft library for a dropdown menu system.
-Its based of the DewDropLib which stopped getting updates.
+ArkDewdrop is a World of Warcraft library for a dropdown menu system.

+Its inherited from DewDropLib which stopped getting updates.